JoshHarris85/react-readit/README.md

 The application is a reddit clone that allows you to create posts, create comments, edit posts, edit comments, vote on comments, and vote on posts.

+You can view this site live here: http://reddit.joshuamharris.com/

 ## Installation
 * Install and start API server
     - `cd React-Readit/React-Readit-API/api-server`